heyanik/astro-portfolio/src/posts/projects/project-3.md

 ---
 title: CryptoDetails
-description: Realtime crypto detail site
+description: Realtime crypto website, made with ReactJs.
+For styling I used TailwindCSS and the API I use is from RapidAPI.
 link: "https://cryptodetails.vercel.app/"
-imagePath: "/projects/img-3.webp"
+imagePath: "/projects/cryptodetails.gif"

 ---